caseman/grease/doc/tutorial/tutorial2.rst

    :pyobject: GameWorld
    :linenos:

-The :class:`component.Collision` component (line 9 above) has the fields we need to make the collision system (line 13-14 above) work.
+The :class:`~grease.component.Collision` component (line 9 above) has the fields we need to make the collision system (line 13-14 above) work.
 The fields in this component are:

 `aabb`
     This is the axis-aligned bounding box that contains the entity.
 This box is used in the collision detection system to quickly reduce the number of collision checks that need to be performed.
 We can also use it for our own purposes when we need to find the top, left, bottom or right edges of entities.

 `radius`
    The meaning of this field is up to the specific collision system used.
-For :class:`collision.Circular` systems, entities are approximated as circles for the purposes of collision detection.
+For :class:`~grease.collision.Circular` systems, entities are approximated as circles for the purposes of collision detection.
 The radius value is simply the radius of the collision circle for an entity.

 `from_mask` and `into_mask`
    Not all entities in the collision component need to be able to collide with each other.
 These two mask fields let you specify which entities can collide.
 Both mask fields are 32 bit integer bitmasks.
 When two entities are compared for collision, the :attr:`from_mask` value from each entity is bit-anded with the :attr:`into_mask` of the other.
 If this bit-and operation returns a non-zero result, then a collision is possible, if the result is zero, the entities cannot collide.
 Note that this happens in both directions, so a collision can occur between entity A and B if ``A.collision.from_mask & B.collision.into_mask != 0 or B.collision.from_mask & A.collision.into_mask != 0``.